NeowayLabs/semantic-release/.github/pull_request_template.md

 ## Why?

-Here you express the reason it is necessary (keep the _e daí?_ factor in mind)
+Here you express the reason it is necessary (keep the _so what?_ factor in mind)

 ## How?